Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 **More (de)motivation:**

 Successful projects from the neighboring materiality, less patchable and less reversible but much more fragile, may both hearten or intimidate:\
-Liquefied gas tankers, skyscrapers, airplane auto-navigation, implants, space telescopes, robotic lines ...
+**Liquefied gas tankers, skyscrapers, aviational auto-navigation, implants, space telescopes, robotic lines**, ...

-And these are your peers with different backgrounds who created them. «Not gods fired these pots.»
+And these are your peers with different backgrounds who created them: «Not gods fired these pots».

 </td></tr></table>

 <h2 align="center">O&thinsp;U&thinsp;R &thinsp; G&thinsp;O&thinsp;A&thinsp;L<br /> <mark>Bridge development to design</mark></h2>

-This requires **abstraction of** software **abstractionism** but with utilitarian intentions: detecting what helps and what harms in mundane code (that is, answers the <samp><i>WHY</i></samp>s and <samp><i>HOW</i></samp>s above).
+This requires **abstraction of** software **abstractionism** (intended tautology) but with utilitarian intentions: detecting what helps and what harms in mundane code (that is, answers the <samp><i>WHY</i></samp>s and <samp><i>HOW</i></samp>s above).

 ### Objectives